PrisonTeam/Prison/docs/prison_docs_101_setting_up_mines.md

 This document should be able to provide the basic information to get your mines configured.
 There are many options available within Prison, and also through the use of other plugins, and these advanced topics are beyond the scope of this document.

+Items to add to this document:
+* Use of **/mines set area** to change the mine size without deleting it.
+* Use of **/mines delete** how it works and how to recover a deleted mine.
+* Use of **/mines list**
+* Use of **/mines reset** provide a little information about how it works in relationship to the other settings and commands.
+There are some internal things that happen and this will help clarify how the other settings are impacted.

 <hr style="height:1px; border:none; color:#aaf; background-color:#aaf;">